Gambling Participation Rates in Sweden

 Gambling Participation by Game, Channel, and Operator

-Third place, in terms of game popularity, was taken by horse race betting.
-Around 38% of participants had placed bets on this type of gambling.
-Sports bettings had popularity among 21% of gamblers, whereas only 5% had gambled at casinos.
+Horse race betting ranked third in popularity.
+About 38% of participants had placed bets on this form of gambling.
+Sports betting was popular among 21% of gamblers, whereas only 5% had gambled at casinos.

-Retail was the dominant gambling vertical with 48% of respondents saying they had placed wagers at betting shops.
-Mobile devices stood at 29%, while desktops had 19% of respondents using them for gambling.
+Retail was the dominant gambling vertical, with 48% of respondents saying they had placed wagers at betting shops.
+Mobile devices were used by 29%, while desktop computers were used by 19%.

-The former gambling monopolies in Sweden – Svenska Spel and AB Trav och Galopp – were the most popular operators among Swedish players.
-A total of 63% of gambling participants in the survey had said they used these operators for gambling.
-Despite the legalising of foreign operators, not many opted for gambling with them.
-Only 17% had used ATG as their preferred source for gambling fun, while 4% used Bet356, and 3% used Unibet.
+The former gambling monopolies in Sweden, Svenska Spel and AB Trav och Galopp, were the most popular operators among Swedish players.
+A total of 63% of survey participants said they used these operators for gambling.
+Despite the legalizing of foreign operators, not many opted to gamble with them.
+Only 17% used ATG as their preferred choice, while 4% used Bet365 and 3% used Unibet.

 Gambling Trends in Sweden